 Many of us miss the greatest opportunities due to our lack of self-awareness.
 We either overestimate or underestimate our capacity and potential.
 Or even worse, we do not recognize our talents at all.

-Knowing what motivates you is the first and most crucial step towards finding self-motivation.
+Knowing where your motivation comes from is the first and most crucial step.
 Understanding what brings out the best in you is the first step to accessing that extra spark and ability.

 How Can You Know Yourself?